XALKORI Hard capsule Ref.[7200] Active ingredients: Crizotinib

 Crizotinib is an inhibitor of P-glycoprotein (P-gp) in vitro.
 Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered medicinal products that are substrates of P-gp (see section 4.5).

 Crizotinib is an inhibitor of OCT1 and OCT2 in vitro.
-Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered drugs that are substrates of OCT1 or OCT2 (see section 4.5).
+Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered medicinal products that are substrates of OCT1 or OCT2 (see section 4.5).

 In vitro, crizotinib did not inhibit the human hepatic uptake transport proteins organic anion transporting polypeptide (OATP)1B1 or OATP1B3 or the renal uptake transport proteins organic anion transporter (OAT)1 or OAT3 at clinically relevant concentrations.
 Therefore, clinical drug-drug interactions are unlikely to occur as a result of crizotinib-mediated inhibition of the hepatic or renal uptake of medicinal products that are substrates for these transporters.